chase-moskal/xiome/readme.md

 ### models — *the brains on the frontend*
 - learn about services
-  - models are provided service objects, which contain async api functions
+  - we provide models with api service objects, which contain async api functions
   - you just call the functions. those are api calls
 - learn about `snapstate`
   - snapstate is the state management library for xiome
+  - a model should return `readable` state, but *not* the `writable` state
   - a model must return the relevant snapstate `subscribe` or `track` function
-  - learn more about `snapstate` further below
+  - learn more about `snapstate` further below in the readme
 - learn about `ops`
   - they're for loading spinners
   - they're everywhere because lots of things load
-  - read more aboutn `ops` further below
+  - read more aboutn `ops` further below in the readme

 ### api services — *do servery things and talk with the database*
 - learn `renraku` and how xiome uses it